TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

    A transport for datagram (UDP) connections.

-   Instances of the *DatagramTransport* class are returned from the :meth:`loop.create_datagram_endpoint` event loop method.
+   Instances of the *DatagramTransport* kundi are returned kutoka the :meth:`loop.create_datagram_endpoint` event loop method.